 Inability to tolerate oral medications such as antibiotics or steroids

-Chronic obstructive pulmonary disease (COPD) is estimated to affect 32 million persons in the United States and is the third leading cause of death in this country.
+Chronic obstructive pulmonary disease (COPD) is estimated to affect 32 million persons in the United States and is the third leading cause of death in the United States.
 Patients typically have symptoms of chronic bronchitis and emphysema, but the classic triad also includes asthma (as seen in the image below).
 (See Clinical Presentation.)

 In Western Europe, Badham (1808) and Laennec (1827) made the classic descriptions of chronic bronchitis and emphysema in the early 19th century.
 A British medical textbook of the 1860s described the familiar clinical picture of chronic bronchitis as an advanced disease with repeated bronchial infections that ended in right-sided heart failure.
 Overall, this malady caused more than 5% of all deaths in the Middle Ages and earlier.
 The condition was most common among the poor; therefore, it was attributed to "bad" living.